mileweb/docs-content-ecp/docs/portal/applications/updating-an-application.md

 1. To change the Docker image name, replace the name in the **Image** field.
 Typically, this name consists of docker image registry, image, and tag.
 <br><ul>- If you omit the registry, the system defaults to docker hub.</ul><ul>- If you omit the tag, the system defaults to "latest".</ul><ul>- If your entry is not valid, the image pulling and application deployment fails.</ul></br>
 2. To change the image pull secret, drag the <strong>Change Image Pull Secret</strong> control to the right.
 Then click in the field displaying the current secret and select an image pull secret.
 3. To add an image pull secret, drag the <strong>Change Image Pull Secret</strong> control to the right.
 Click in the field displaying the current secret and select <strong>+Add Image Pull Secret</strong>.
-Complete the fields in the Add ImagePullSecret dialog box, and then click <strong>Submit</strong>. <br>
+Complete the fields in the Add ImagePullSecret dialog box, and then click <strong>Submit</strong>.
 4. When you finish, click **Update**.

 ##Upgrading Resources